 Develop supplier selection processes: if one of your partners has an established system that works, then check it out first.
 You can always tweak if necessary.

-The education sector should be aware of its combined purchasing power and how to achieve better quality products and services through a collaborative approach.
+Support and advice The education sector should be aware of its combined purchasing power and how to achieve better quality products and services through a collaborative approach.
 A bit of support and advice is also useful, so if collaboration is a possibility, sharing the value one procurement and supply professional can offer, and take advantage of economies of scale means everyone wins.

 Collaboration is nothing without negotiation and influencing skills.
 Those traditionally soft skills will need to come out to play and bring transparency and openness to the table, whether negotiating a cost reduction, or finding suppliers with a good record in sustainable sourcing.
 A professional can also increase quality levels in goods and services – they know what to look for.
 Share an expert, it will bring dividends.